Pop&Corni

 Top cast: Robert X. Cringely, Steve Jobs

 In 1995, journalist Robert Cringely sat down with Steve Jobs for an interview featured in the documentary series Triumph of the Nerds: The Rise of Accidental Empires.
 During that period, Jobs was unaware that he was on the verge of returning to Apple.
 However, the interview tape vanished, only to turn up again until 2012 when director Paul Sen discovered it in his garage.
 The documentary was quickly digitized and released for everyone to view.
-In the interview, Jobs talks about seeing his first computer, his friendship with Wozniak, their involvement in an illegal project, and why Xerox failed to become a true giant.
+In the interview, Jobs discusses his first computer, his relationship with Wozniak, an illegal building project they were involved in, and why Xerox never became a true giant.
+He also writes about innovation, business strategy, and the role of passion in building transformative technology.
+The rediscovered footage is a fascinating time capsule, capturing Jobs’s raw intelligence and vision just a few years before his triumphant return to Apple, where he would once again change the tech world.

 Steve Jobs: The Lost Interview